Simultaneous recovery of a sparse topology and the admittance of an electrical network: Sparsification of recovered electrical networks

-By the Courant-Fisher theorem \cite{sparse}, the evaluation of the quadratic form of the matrix $V_kL_{\Gamma}V_k$ at any unit vector is less or equal than its maximum eigenvalue, which is equal to the norm of this matrix because it is semidefinite positive, so:
+By the Courant-Fisher theorem \cite{sparse}, the evaluation of the quadratic form associated with the operator $\Qq_{\Gamma, u_k}$ at any unit vector is less or equal than its maximum eigenvalue, which is equal to the norm of this operator because it is positive semidefinite, so: